-Both the 4000D and the M5 are recent models that feature in their makers' current product line-up.
+Both the 4000D and the M5 are recent models that are part of the current product line-up.
 Neither of the two has a direct predecessor, so perhaps they will constitute the origins of new camera lines for Canon.
-Further information on the two cameras, as well as related accessories, can be found on the Canon website.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 Review summary: Canon 4000D vs M5

 So what conclusions can be drawn?
 Is the Canon 4000D better than the Canon M5 or vice versa?
 The listing below highlights the relative strengths of the two models.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - Longer lasting: Can take more shots (500 versus 295) on a single battery charge.

 - More affordable: Was introduced into a lower priced category (59 percent cheaper at launch).

 - More modern: Is somewhat more recent (announced 1 year and 5 months after the M5).